 Jamaica was the first country assisted by Food For The Poor, which began helping the island nation in 1982.
-In 1983, Food For The Poor-Jamaica was established and is now the largest charity organization in Jamaica.
+In 1983, Food For The Poor-Jamaica was established and is the largest charity organization in Jamaica.
 The office and warehouse complex is located in Spanish Town, at the intersection of five highways, which leads to all parts of the island.
-Food For The Poor partners with more than 5,000 churches and institutions for the distribution of food, medicine, educational supplies and other needed items.
+Food For The Poor partners with thousands of churches and institutions for the distribution of food, medicine, educational supplies and other needed items.
 Food For The Poor has completed hundreds of projects in Jamaica with a focus on education, medical, housing and agriculture.
-In 2017, the ministry shipped 703 tractor-trailer loads of essential supplies to Jamaica.
+In the first six months of 2018, the ministry shipped 453 tractor-trailer loads of essential supplies to Jamaica.

-- In 2017, Food For The Poor made history in Jamaica by building 100 schools in five years thanks to the generous support of its donors in the United States, Canada and Jamaica.
-The school building project started in 2012, when the organization embarked on a very ambitious goal to build 50 schools in 50 months in honor of Jamaica’s 50th year of independence.
+- In the first six months of 2018, Food for The Poor has built 21 new schools.
+Last year, Food For The Poor made history in Jamaica by building 100 schools in five years thanks to the generous support of its donors in the United States, Canada and Jamaica.

 - Schools regularly are provided with food to support breakfast and lunch programs.
 As a result, schools report increased attendance, better performance and greater student attention spans.
 Additional nutritional support is provided through agriculture projects such as greenhouses and chicken coops.

-- In 2017, Food For The Poor provided assistance to 700 students so that they can attend school through its annual scholarship program, which provides funding for school fees and books.
+- Food For The Poor has provided assistance to 700 students so that they can attend school through its annual scholarship program, which provides funding for school fees and books.

-- In 2017, a total of 56 students were trained to play a variety of musical instruments, including drums, saxophones, flutes, trumpets, clarinets and trombones.
-More than 20 marching band sets are distributed annually to schools and community programs aimed at reducing inner-city violence by engaging youth, giving them hope for their future.
+- In the first six months of 2018, a total of 16 marching band sets, including drums, saxophones, flutes, trumpets, clarinets and trombones were distributed to schools and community programs aimed at reducing inner-city violence by engaging youth, giving them hope for their future.

-- In 2017, through the generosity of the donors, Food For The Poor has constructed 1,310 housing units.
-Since inception, the charity has built 43,435 housing units island-wide.
+- In the first six months of 2018, through the generosity of the donors, Food For The Poor constructed 262 homes.
+Since inception, the charity built 34,167 homes island-wide.

-- The houses are equipped with indoor sanitation facilities, solar-powered lighting and a gas stove.
+- The houses are equipped with indoor sanitation facilities, solar-powered lighting, a gas stove and furniture.
 There’s also a loft space for greater sleeping capacity.

-- Food For The Poor holds an annual 5K Walk/Run fundraising event in Kingston to help provide homes for the destitute and has built 56 homes through this local event.
+- Food For The Poor holds an annual 5K Walk/Run fundraising event in Kingston to help provide homes for the destitute and in the first six months of 2018, built eight homes through this local event.

 Agriculture and Fishing Villages

-- Food For The Poor’s agricultural development program has been essential in safeguarding food security and in helping small farmers, fishermen and institutions to become self-sufficient.
+- Food For The Poor’s agricultural development program has been essential in safeguarding food security and in helping small farmers, fishermen and institutions with income generating projects.

 - The ministry provides thousands of farmers with seeds, hand tools (pitch forks, shovels, etc.), gas-operated water pumps and tillers.
 Inner-city communities, schools, orphanages and other institutions also receive help with producing crops and livestock for food and profit.

-- In 2017, Food For The Poor assisted more than 100 farmers and institutions across the country in establishing bee-farming projects.
-The production of honey allows farmers to harvest a quality product to sell.
+- In the first six months of 2018, Food For The Poor assisted 95 farmers for a total of 195 across the country since establishing the bee farming program.
+This income generating project allows farmers to harvest quality honey to sell.

-- Pig, chicken and goat rearing projects have been vital in providing income for individuals and institutions, which are helping the disadvantaged, and for churches ministering to those in needs.
+- Pig, chicken and goat rearing projects have been vital in providing income for individuals and institutions, which are helping the disadvantaged, and for churches ministering to those in need.